starzel/Products.AutoRole/README.txt

 ======

-If you have AutoRole configured for anonymous users and come from a network matching one its rules, you will NOT be able to log in with an account from a higher-up user folder.
+If you have AutoRole configured for anonymous users and come from a network matching one of its rules, you will NOT be able to log in with an account from a higher-up user folder.
 This is because AutoRole authenticates the Anonymous User which stops the lookup process.